jeffreykegler/hoonlint/misc/whitespace.md

 ## Runnings

-A running is considered to start at the start of its first run step.
+A running starts at the column location of its first run step.
 A running contains one or more **runstep lines**.
 The column location of the runstep lines should be as specified for the running hoon that directly contains the running.